-West Palm Beach, Florida is a moderately-sized city with a population of 104,978 residents.
-Individuals of White (59%) and Black or African American (33%) backgrounds make up a significant portion of the population of the city.
+West Palm Beach is a medium-sized city located in the state of Florida.
+The city has a population of 104,978 residents.
+West Palm Beach is mostly populated by White (59%) and Black or African American (33%) ethnic groups.
 If you are not a fan of long commutes, you will enjoy living in West Palm Beach.
 With average one way commute time of only 23 minutes, getting to and from work is a breeze compared to the national average of 26 minutes.

 Living in West Palm Beach can be a great experience for anyone relocating to the city.
 Having said that, in the state of Florida, there are many amazing places to live, so choose wisely!
 When searching for a new neighborhood, several factors play a vital role in determining its suitability.
 Safety should be a top priority, ensuring a secure environment with low crime rates.
 Proximity to your workplace or school helps minimize commuting time and allows for a better work-life balance.
 Availability of essential amenities such as parks, coffee shops, restaurants, grocery stores, and healthcare facilities contributes to convenience and well-being.
 Access to reliable public transportation options facilitates easy commuting and connectivity.
 Additionally, considering the sense of community and the overall atmosphere that resonates with your lifestyle and preferences fosters a harmonious living experience.
 Finding the best places to live in West Palm Beach and nearby areas is a much easier task when you can rely on information and data from the livability score, which includes crime, cost of living, education, employment, housing and other important metrics.